greenelab/onboarding/onboarding.md

 It would be most appropriate for the conversation to take place on GitHub issues.

 **IP/Openness:** This is handled in accordance with the instructions from our research sponsors and university guidance.
-Lab members must follow the Penn Participation Agreement (for Penn-affiliated lab members) or [University of Colorado | Anschutz policies](https://www.cuanschutz.edu/cu-innovations/cu-innovations/innovator-resources/innovation-resource-guide/policies-documents) (for CU-affiliated lab members) and the agreements with our sponsors.
+Lab members must follow the [University of Colorado | Anschutz policies](https://www.cuanschutz.edu/cu-innovations/cu-innovations/innovator-resources/innovation-resource-guide/policies-documents) (for CU-affiliated lab members) and the agreements with our sponsors.
 These often allow, encourage, or require openness.
 If you have concerns at any point, set up a meeting with Casey to discuss these concerns.

 **Space:** Space is assigned in accordance with the [Department of Biomedical Informatics Space Policies](https://olucdenver.sharepoint.com/sites/CenterforHealthAI939/Shared%20Documents/Forms/AllItems.aspx?csf=1&web=1&e=x1Oz36&cid=4490ca17%2D62a2%2D4093%2Da390%2Dcc8896df587d&FolderCTID=0x012000F2C178B56384E246B75AF7E31B7DEA98&id=%2Fsites%2FCenterforHealthAI939%2FShared%20Documents%2FGeneral%2FDBMI%20Final%20Policy%2FDBMI%20remote%2Dworking%20and%20space%20guidelines%5FFinal%2Epdf&parent=%2Fsites%2FCenterforHealthAI939%2FShared%20Documents%2FGeneral%2FDBMI%20Final%20Policy).
 For individuals meeting the criteria for assigned space, a lab member needs to fill out the [DBMI Space Request Form](https://app.smartsheet.com/b/form/575a2b48af774e3db5689745809c9a5c).

-**Calendars:** There are two Google Calendars for the lab:
-Greene Lab Core Events ([webview](https://calendar.google.com/calendar/embed?src=h1eia9g7qu1udm079vsav7qlq0%40group.calendar.google.com&ctz=America%2FNew_York), Calendar ID `h1eia9g7qu1udm079vsav7qlq0`) and Greene Lab Attendance ([webview](https://calendar.google.com/calendar/embed?src=dk2vdln8ci4mh1m723df6rcb3s%40group.calendar.google.com&ctz=America%2FNew_York), Calendar ID `dk2vdln8ci4mh1m723df6rcb3s`).
-The Attendance calendar is for noting individual availability (i.e. whether you'll be out of office).
-It should be used, for example, to note vacations, conference travel, and other workday conflicts.
-All other events should go in the Core Events calendar.
-In general, this calendar is for events that could possibly involve 3 or more lab members.
-Mandatory events such as lab meetings, scrums, and group deadlines go on Core Events.

 **Accounts:** Lab members are expected to have accounts for the following and be members of the specified (organizations) if applicable:

 + GitHub (greenelab)
-+ Google Calender (Shared Calendar)
 + Slack (GreeneLab)

 ## Meetings

 **Scrum:** Our team's scrum process involves three components:

-    1. A weekly kick-off meeting at 10:30 AM ET / 8:30 AM MT Monday morning where individuals will lay out their goals for the week on zoom.
+    1. A weekly kick-off meeting at 8:30 AM MT Monday morning where individuals will lay out their goals for the week on zoom.
-    2. A demo day meeting at 3:30 PM ET / 1:30 PM MT Friday afternoon where team members show off an accomplishment from the week in 3 minutes or fewer.
+    2. A demo day meeting at 1:30 PM MT Friday afternoon where team members show off an accomplishment from the week in 3 minutes or fewer.
 This could be a new figure, section of a paper, some code that they are particularly happy with, or something that we learned from a paper, poster, or research presentation.
     3. A daily virtual scrum update.

 We use Google Slides to share figures or paper sections for the demo day meeting; the link is pinned in the `#lab-meeting` channel on Slack and is not intended to be shared outside the lab.
 If you are not already listed in the slides, feel free to add a slide with your name.
 Alternatively, screen sharing is possible for code demos or interactive weekly accomplishments.